 Marvel Studios / The Walt Disney Company

 Mobius goes on to free Loki from the Time Loop and is consequently confronted by Judge Renslayer, who shockingly prunes Mobius for what she deems as a betrayal of the TVA.
 Loki and Sylvie are then taken before The Timekeepers by Renslayer where they are freed by a defiant B-15, allowing the two Variants to declare war on the TVA!

-In a startling turn of events, the head of the middle Timekeeper is separated from its body during the Variant uprising, prompting the other two Timekeepers to laugh mockingly as it is revealed that all three of the Timekeepers are mere robots of some kind.
+In a startling turn of events, the head of the middle Timekeeper is separated from its body during the Variant uprising, prompting the other two Timekeepers to laugh mockingly as it is revealed that all three of the Timekeepers are mere robots.
 In yet another startling turn of events, Loki is then pruned by Renslayer and with Sylvie having reached a new point of desperation, the show comes to a close.

+Marvel Studios / The Walt Disney Company